MBACP - Face to face and online counselling

-I have been working in the recovery field for nearly 20 years, training initially in a rehabilitation centre in Kent for people suffering from many different types of addictions to both substances and processes.
+I have been working in the recovery field for over 20 years, training initially in a rehabilitation centre in Kent for people suffering from many different types of addictions to both substances and processes.
 Prior to that training and subsequent promotion I studied Adlerian Individual Psychology, helping me to understand why people are the way they are, and the origins in childhood of decisions made that track people into adulthood and which require reviewing.

 The relationships between thoughts, feelings and behaviour, along with thorough assessment (sometimes in conjunction with medical professionals) and the developing of a trusting relationship, usually gives the key to the client to enable them to move forward with their lives.

-Even the smallest piece of knowledge accompanied by a change in behaviour / thinking can produce lasting life changing results.
+Even the smallest piece of knowledge accompanied by a change in behaviour/thinking can produce lasting life changing results.

 I have no wish for a client to become dependent on me as some problems can be identified examined and moved on from quite rapidly.